0

 So Jerry’s regimen is much more than running.
 When he is able he uses the Bowdoin workout facilities nearly every day.
 Jerry uses the Elliptical machine or Zero Runner to avoid the impact of the cement or track.
 He does that cardio for an hour and then 30 minutes on the array of weight machines.

-Leave it to a guy in Maine to have no chill when it comes to stomping on the anachronistic narratives on aging.
+Leave it to a guy in Maine to have no chill when it comes to stomping on the anachronistic theories on aging.

 So, about the fire.

-Jerry was six years old and lived in Bristol, Conn., when his mother, Marion, took him to the Ringling Bros. and Barnum & Bailey circus in Hartford.
-It sticks with me how the tents were coated in oil and wax to waterproof them.
+Jerry was six years old and lived in Bristol, Conn., when his mother, Marion, took him to the Ringling Brothers Barnum & Bailey Circus in Hartford.
+The one thing that sticks with me in this story is how the tents were coated in oil to waterproof them.

 Something caught fire.
 The tents became a death trap as hundreds of people tried to escape a raging inferno.
 Jerry and his mother were caught in the stampede.
 He was in a pile of people, his mother on top of him.
-Just two people who were stacked at that exit survived.
+Just two people stacked at that exit survived.
 Jerry’s mother did not.
-She laid on top of him, shielding him.
+She laid on top of him shielding him.

 In an emergency area, Jerry heard a nurse say, “He’s not going to make it.”